Certification Requirements

 A two-hour written exam;

-A two-hour oral/practical exam.
+A three-hour oral/practical exam.

 Note: Members in an unregulated province must complete CSMTA Education Program (formerly known as ISMDP) and extra requirements to be considered to challenge the written exam and oral practical.